 9. The beach is pet friendly

 Up until you hit Redhead Beach, dogs are allowed to run around off-lead.
-There are plenty of dog-friendly beaches in Newcastle, but this one is the perfect places to take your dog for a swim in the lagoon or on the shore of the beach, let it meet other woofers, and enjoy knowing that when you get home, your dog will be tired and happy.
+There are plenty of dog-friendly beaches in Newcastle, but this is the perfect place to take your dog for a swim in the lagoon or on the shore of the beach, let it meet other woofers, and enjoy knowing that when you get home, your dog will be tired and happy.

 Thanks to irresponsible campers, things are changing at Blacksmiths Beach.
 People have left rubbish in the dunes, buried dog-shit instead of picking it up and disposing of it later, and even worse, failed to dig a decent hole for your own waste.
 If you don’t know how to dig a hole, do everyone a favour and get back in your car, drive down the road and find a public toilet.